mdda/deep-learning-workshop/README.md

    *  ImageNet : Inception 3
    *  'Commerce' - repurpose a trained network to classify our stuff
    *  'Art' - Style transfer with Lasagne, but using GoogLeNet features for speed
+   *  'Reinforcement Learning' - learning to play "Bubble Breaker"
-   *  RNN - Updated with Shakespeare text, and bugfix
+   *  ?RNN - Updated with Shakespeare text, and bugfix

 *  Notebook Extras
    *  X - BLAS configuration fiddle tool